For easy printing, download the The Need for Direct Payment of Refundable Tax Credits for Public Power Issue Brief.

 These tax credits are not intended to provide generalized relief from an owners’ tax liability, but to encourage investments in renewable energy by reducing the financial cost of the investment.
 However, tax-exempt entities, including public power utilities, cannot directly benefit from either the ITC or PTC for a facility that they own.5 Some entities with little to no tax liability do jointly own qualifying facilities with a “tax equity” partner whose sole role is to monetize an ITC or PTC.
 However, a public power utility cannot feasibly enter this sort of “partnership flip” transaction.6 Public power utilities can indirectly benefit from such credits by entering long-term power-purchase agreements with taxable entities that can claim these credits.
 However, the transactional costs of such agreements can be high.
 Additionally, only a portion of the value of the tax credit is generally considered to be passed on to the purchaser, thus muting the incentive effect.

 Over the last several decades, Congress has tried several methods of addressing these problems.
 In 1992, Congress authorized Renewable Energy Production Incentives (REPI) for public power and cooperative utilities, which sought to provide direct payments comparable to the PTC earned by taxable entities.
-However, during the 15 years during which REPI funds were appropriated, public power utilities and rural electric cooperatives qualified for $329 million in REPI payments, but Congress appropriated just $54 million.
+However, during the 15 years during which REPI funds were appropriated, public power utilities and rural electric cooperatives qualified for $329 million in REPI payments, but Congress only appropriated $54 million.
 After 2009, Congress stopped appropriating funds for REPI entirely.

 In the Energy Policy Act of 2005 (EPAct05),7 Congress sought to provide an investment incentive for certain tax-exempt entities akin to the ITC by creating the Clean Renewable Energy Bond (CREB).
 Qualified CREB issuers included public power utilities, states and localities, and rural electric cooperatives.
 Interest paid on a CREB is taxable, but the CREB holder receives a tax credit.
 However, tax credit bonds are quite complex, and issuers had a difficult time finding willing buyers.
 As a result, in 2010, Congress modified CREBs (now called New CREBs) to allow issuers the option of receiving a direct payment from Treasury in lieu of providing bond holders a tax credit.8 CREBs and New CREBs were hamstrung by an overall volume limit, which was initially set at $800 million, but eventually increased to $2.4 billion.9 This limit was problematic in that allocating volume was time consuming and burdensome both for issuers and the Internal Revenue Service (IRS).
 The limit was also substantially lower than needed to meet demand.
 For example, in 2009, the IRS received 38 applications from public power utilities requesting a total of $1.45 billion in New CREB bond volume, but just $800 million of bond volume was available for public power.10 New CREBs issued as direct payment bonds were further handicapped by budget sequestration—across-the-board cuts applying to all mandatory spending, including payments to issuers of direct payments bonds.
 Finally, in 2017, Congress prohibited the issuance of any additional New CREBs as part of the Tax Cuts and Jobs Act.11